Transportation by land, water and air

 The airport remained on the Grandview side (south) of South Cooking Lake until 1935, when receding waters forced a move to Wellington Beach.
 After two years, it was moved to its present location.

 The Air Harbour saw the coming and going of the northern bush pilots.
 In 1935, Wiley Post and Will Rogers stopped off here on their ill-fated trip around the world.
-Oil exploration companies, as well as mining companies used the South Cooking Lake Air Harbor.
+Oil exploration companies, as well as mining companies used the South Cooking Lake Air Harbour.